MadKudu/developers/source/index.html.md

 # Predictions API
 The Predictions API takes a model ID and provides predictive recommendations according to the model type.

-## Predictions of Stored Model
+## Obtain Predictions for a Stored Model
-To obtain predictions of a stored model for a specific domain, send us the id and the domain in request body.
+To obtain predictions of a stored model for a specific domain, send us the id, domain and type in the request body.
 The default response will only show confidence.
-However, you can choose to add "show_scores: true" in request body in order to see both confidence and score.
+However, you can choose to see both confidence and score by adding "show_scores: true" in the request body.

 ```json
 {